jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 or PS/2 mouse from which you want to receive mouse events, namely /dev/input/mouse0 or /dev/input/mouse1 or /dev/psaux.

-If you do not have a USB mouse, adding the Mouse1 device is probably not something you want to do.
+If you do not have a USB mouse, adding the Mouse1 device is *probably not something you want to do*.
 Despite this, Redhat's Anaconda program will do it for you if you boot the machine with the tablet plugged in.
 You'll need to be careful about this.

 When you use the mouse1 input device, the data flows from the USB wacom kernel driver, through the event subsystem, down into the mousedev